klimarichard/klimarichard/README.md

 ### About me

-I am a junior programmer currently studying computer science in Prague.
-My main fields of study are mathematical linguistics and natural language processing.
-I am currently working on my bachelor thesis that concerns comma completion into Czech sentences.
+I am a junior programmer currently working as a database administrator in Prague.
+I am and enthusiast for stats of all kind, but mainly the sport ones.
+I created a database of all player and goalie stats of the top men's Czech floorball league from its start in 1994 upto today which I now manage to stay up to date.

 I am also a musician, composer and sound engineer.
 I play in a multi-instrumental duo with my dad, feel free to check out our web and YouTube channel.